stockpickslk/stockpickslk-github.io/_posts/2024-06-25-blog-post-title-from-file-name.md

 ## Hatton National Bank: Buy the breakout @ 207

-HNB stock is in a Ascending Triangle pattern(bullish and continuation).
+HNB stock is in an Ascending Triangle pattern(bullish and continuation).
 Enter the position after a breakout above 207(i.e stock needs to close above 207).